-Standard II Standard Text Edgenuity Lesson Name Range of Writing W.8.10.
-Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline-specific tasks, purposes, and audiences.
-Writing an Informative Essay about an Event in History Analyzing Language in a Personal Narrative Writing a Personal Narrative about an Important Person Writing about Theme in Fiction and Citing Evidence Writing a Convincing Argument Writing Using Descriptive Details and Context Writing an Argumentative Essay about Health Care CC.SL.8.
-Speaking and Listening Standards SL.8.1.
-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 8 topics, texts, and issues, building on others' ideas and expressing their own clearly.
-SL.8.1(a) Come to discussions prepared, having read or researched material under study; explicitly draw on that preparation by referring to evidence on the topic, text, or issue to probe and reflect on ideas under discussion.
-Group Discussion SL.8.1(b) Follow rules for collegial discussions and decision-making, track progress toward specific goals and deadlines, and define individual roles as needed.
-Group Discussion SL.8.1(c) Pose questions that connect the ideas of several speakers and respond to others' questions and comments with relevant evidence, observations, and ideas.
-Group Discussion SL.8.1(d) Acknowledge new information expressed by others, and, when warranted, qualify or justify their own views in light of the evidence presented.
-Group Discussion
+Standard ID Standard Text Edgenuity Lesson Name Range of Writing W.8.10 Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline-specific tasks, purposes, and audiences.
+Researching and Retelling to Inform Writing an Informative Essay about an Event in History Analyzing Language in a Personal Narrative Writing a Personal Narrative about an Important Person Writing about Theme in Fiction and Citing Evidence Comparing and Contrasting Careers in Writing Writing a Convincing Argument Narrative Writing: Diary Entry Creating a Text Trailer Writing an Informative Essay Comparing Two Periods of Time Writing Using Descriptive Details and Context Creating a Blog Writing an Argumentative Essay about Healthcare Creating a Public Service Advertisement SL Speaking and Listening SL.8.1 Comprehension and Collaboration Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 8 topics, texts, and issues, building on others' ideas and expressing their own clearly.
+SL.8.1.a Come to discussions prepared, having read or researched material under study; explicitly draw on that preparation by referring to evidence on the topic, text, or issue to probe and reflect on ideas under discussion.
+Croup Discussion SL.8.1.b Follow rules for collegial discussions and decision-making, track progress toward specific goals and deadlines, and define individual roles as needed.
+Group Discussion SL.8.1.c Pose questions that connect the ideas of several speakers and respond to others' questions and comments with relevant evidence, observations, and ideas.
+Group Discussion Group Discussion